jlhiskey/11-14-express-api/README.md

 ![cf](https://i.imgur.com/7v5ASc8.png) JavaScript-401d26
 =======
 ## Express-API
- This application allows you to create, request, modify and delete entries in the grocery list api which stores your grocery list.
+ This application allows you to create, request, modify and delete entries in the grocery list api which stores your grocery list using mongo db with mongoose serving as the API's ODM .

 ## Getting Started
 - Fork this repository: https://github.com/jlhiskey/11-14-express-api.git